abhisheku1/azure-powershell/src/MachineLearningServices/docs/New-AzMLWorkspaceCommandJobObject.md

 ```

 ### -Command
-The command to execute on startup of the job.
+[Required] The command to execute on startup of the job.
 eg.
 "python train.py".